mavceleb/mavceleb_baseline/README.md

 ### Voice Features:

 For Voice Embeddings (512-D) we use the method described in [Utterance Level Aggregator](https://arxiv.org/abs/1902.10107).
 The code we used is released by authors and is [publicly available](https://github.com/WeidiXie/VGG-Speaker-Recognition).
-We fine tuned the model on v1 and v2 split of MAV-Celeb dataset for feature extraction.
-The pre-trained model on MAV-Celeb (v1, v2) can be downloaded [here](https://drive.google.com/drive/folders/1ykJ3rAPLN0x1n5nVaw3QVPi9vZXlrfe6?usp=sharing).
+We fine tuned the model on v1, v2 and v3 split of MAV-Celeb dataset for feature extraction.
+The pre-trained model on MAV-Celeb (v1, v2, v3) can be downloaded [here](https://drive.google.com/drive/folders/1ykJ3rAPLN0x1n5nVaw3QVPi9vZXlrfe6?usp=sharing).
 Run `uttLevelVoiceFeat.py` for voice feature extraction.

 Pre extracted features for reproducing the baseline results can be downloaded.
-You can download v1, v2 feature files of faces and voices [here.](https://drive.google.com/drive/folders/1LfCxZiAqmsD9sgEMRrJgN5QBr_CL-hzD?usp=sharing)
+You can download v1, v2 and v3 feature files of faces and voices [here.](https://drive.google.com/drive/folders/1LfCxZiAqmsD9sgEMRrJgN5QBr_CL-hzD?usp=sharing)

 ## Splits and Raw Data